Soul Food (film): Soundtrack

-A soundtrack containing R&B and hip-hop was released on August 19, 1997 by LaFace Records.
+A soundtrack containing R&B and hip-hop was released on August 19, 1997, by LaFace Records.
 It peaked at #3 on the Billboard 200 and was eventually certified 2x Multi-Platinum for over 2 million copies sold.

 Reception

 Soul Food received generally positive reviews from critics.
 It holds an 82% approval rating on Rotten Tomatoes, based on 44 reviews.
-The site's consensus reads, "Much like its titular cuisine, Soul Food blends a series of savory ingredients to offer warm, generous helpings of nourishment and comfort".
+The site's consensus reads, "Much like its titular cuisine, Soul Food blends a series of savory ingredients to offer warm, generous helpings of nourishment and comfort."
 On Metacritic, the film has a score of 68 out of 100, based on 15 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film a rare grade of "A+" on an A+ to F scale.

 Roger Ebert gave the film 3.5 out of 4 stars.

 Godfrey Cheshire of Variety magazine wrote: "Soul Food serves up family melodrama-cum-comedy that's tasty and satisfying, if not particularly profound or original."

 The film earned $43,700,855 during its original theatrical run.
 The film opened at #3 in its opening weekend at $11,197,897 behind The Peacemaker's opening weekend and In & Out's second.

 Awards and nominations

 Williams and Fox were nominated for an Image Award for "Outstanding Lead Actress in a Motion Picture"; Williams won, while Hammond won for "Outstanding Youth Actor/Actress" and Hall won for "Outstanding Supporting Actress in a Motion Picture."
 Phifer and Hall both appeared in HBO's 1999 adaptation of A Lesson Before Dying, the 1993 novel by Ernest J. Gaines.
-Hammond, Beach and Sams all appeared in the 1995 film Waiting to Exhale, where Beach played the father of Hammond.
+Hammond, Beach, and Sams all appeared in the 1995 film Waiting to Exhale, where Beach played the father of Hammond.
+Hall and Beach both appeared in the 1996 film A Family Thing.
 Soul Food spawned a follow-up cable television show on the Showtime network.
-Soul Food: The Series aired from 2000-2004 on Showtime and currently airs in reruns on TV One.
+Soul Food: The Series aired from 2000 to 2004 on Showtime and currently airs in reruns on TV One.